ongots/pseudo-fullscreen-firefox/README.md

 5. Copy the code here from the Stylus-YouTube.css file and click replace style
 6. Save

-or

-- Copy the code from Stylus-YouTube.css to /chrome/userContent.css
+- To open the header, move the cursor to the top edge, but not all the way

 ### Useful settings about:config